What is the Blue Ocean Strategy?

 Strategic Tools of the Blue Ocean Strategy

-Success Examples of the Blue Ocean Strategy
+Examples of Blue Ocean Strategy in Action

 Cirque du Soleil: A New Dimension of Entertainment

-Nintendo Wii: Revolutionizing the Gaming Market
+Nintendo Wii: Revolutionizing Gaming

-Yellow Tail Wine: Wine for Everyone
+Yellow Tail Wine: Making Wine Accessible

-Impact and Influence of the Blue Ocean Strategy
+Impact of the Blue Ocean Strategy

-Global Spread and Application
+Global Spread

-Awards and Recognition
+Recognition

 Further Literature and Resources